gianninasd/fileproc/README.md

 Now follow these steps to launch both applications:
 * Open a console and run `groovy fileLoader.groovy` ... it will monitor for csv files in the `working` sub-folder
+* Open a second console and run `groovy fileProc.groovy` ... it will monitor the database for records in INITIAL status

 You will see processing output on your console and in a file called `logs/fileProc.log`